-As institutions funded through the state’s Florida Consortium of National Cancer Institute Centers Program, the state’s three academic cancer centers —Moffitt Cancer Center, the University of Miami Sylvester Comprehensive Cancer Center, and University of Florida Health Cancer Center — comprise the Florida Academic Cancer Center Alliance.
+As institutions funded through the state’s Florida Consortium of National Cancer Institute Centers Program, the state’s three academic cancer centers —Moffitt Cancer Center, the University of Miami Sylvester Comprehensive Cancer Center, and the University of Florida Health Cancer Center — comprise the Florida Academic Cancer Center Alliance.

 Moffitt Cancer Center in Tampa, Florida, has made a lasting commitment to the prevention and cure of cancer, working tirelessly in the areas of patient care, research and education to advance one step further in fighting this disease.